theman-oj10/CareerSync/docs/DeveloperGuide.md

 To use this command, the user needs to specify both the internship index and the task index as displayed in the screen, in addition to specifying the deadline.
 The `setdeadline` command directly replaces the deadline of the specified `Task` in the `TaskList` field of the internship entry.
 The default deadline is `null`, and is displayed as a blank space in the UI.

+#### How it is implemented
+1. The `setdeadline` command is parsed by the `InternshipDataParser`, which creates an `InternshipSetDeadlineParser` object.
+2. The `InternshipSetDeadlineParser` then calls the `ArgumentTokenizer#tokenize` method to extract the internship index, task index and the deadline.
+3. The `InternshipSetDeadlineParser` then creates an `InternshipSetDeadlineCommand` object with the extracted details.
+4. The `InternshipSetDeadlineCommand` creates a new `Task` object based on the details.
+It then calls `InternshipModel` to set the deadline of the task in the `TaskList` field of the internship entry via `setDeadline`.
+5. The `InternshipSetDeadlineCommand` then calls `setInternship` to replace the old internship with the new one with the deadline via `setInternship`.
+6. The `InternshipSetDeadlineCommand` then calls `updateFilteredInternshipList` to update the internship displayed on the UI.
+7. The `InternshipSetDeadlineCommand` then returns a `CommandResult` object with a message containing the deadline set.

 #### Parsing user input
 1. The user inputs the `setdeadline` command.